 I love the story of the poppies because it has a medical connection.

 In the battlefields of Belgium during World War I, poppies grew wild amid the ravages of war.
-The overturned soils of battle enabled the poppy seeds to be covered, allowing them to grow and forever serve as a reminder of the bloodshed of war.
+The overturned soils of battle covered the poppy seeds to, allowing them to grow and forever serve as a reminder of the bloodshed of war.

 Out of this conflict came a poem, from which also came the association with poppies .